 It’s been over a decade since JK Rowling created the successful Harry Potter book series that hooked readers into a magical world of witchcraft and wizardry.
 From castles to theme parks, train stations, and libraries, devoted Harry Potter fans can explore fascinating places that were featured in the films and inspired the series, brought together to bring the enchanting world of Hogwarts to life.
 Read on to discover the top places around the world where you can fulfill your ultimate fantasy and tick off items on a Harry Potter fan bucket list.

 Built in 1881, Leadenhall Market is an iconic landmark in London.
 It’s also where scenes were filmed for Harry Potter’s wizarding shopping complex of charming shops, known as Diagon Alley and first seen in “Harry Potter and the Sorcerer’s Stone.”
-A beautiful Victorian Market with an opulent roof and bustling energy, here Potter fans can spot the film location for the Leaky Cauldron’s entrance in “Harry Potter and the Goblet of Fire” at the real-life Bull’s Head Passage opticians shop.
+One of the coolest destinations for nerds, the beautiful Victorian Market with an opulent roof and bustling energy, here Potter fans can spot the film location for the Leaky Cauldron’s entrance in “Harry Potter and the Goblet of Fire” at the real-life Bull’s Head Passage opticians shop.

-It comes to no surprise that Universal’s Harry Potter World is at the top of any Harry Potter list of must-see’s.
+It comes as no surprise that The Wizarding World of Harry Potter is at the top of any Harry Potter list of must-sees.
 The popular theme park in Florida is not only a nod to the book series, but it boasts a fantasy world where fans can experience real-life adaptations of places like Diagon Alley and Hogsmeade, offering fans of all ages a chance to experience real childlike wonder.
 Highlights of the park include thrilling rides on the Hogwarts Express and Dragon Challenge, opportunities to shop for wands at Ollivanders, dining at The Leaky Cauldron, and pints of frothy Butterbeer at The Three Broomsticks.

 No Harry Potter bucket list would be complete without stepping foot on the actual grounds where the movie franchise was filmed.
 A visit to London’s Warner Bros.
 Studio Tour in Leavesden is the real deal, where visitors can explore soundstages, backlots, and original sets that include animatronic creations and special effects that were used in the movie series.
 Hang out in the Great Hall, board the Knight Bus, and visit the Dursley’s home at 4 Privet Drive.
 You can even hop on a broomstick for a souvenir photo and sample the delicious Butterbeer.

-A fairytale steam train that runs from Fort William in Scotland to the west coast of Scotland in Mallaig, Harry Potter fan’s might recognize it as the same route that the Hogwarts Express ran through in the series.
-Offers stunning views of the rolling countryside of Scotland, the Jacobite train is where Harry Potter fans can picture themselves in a real-life world of wizardry as they pass postcard-worthy views and over the same bridge that Hogwarts Express traveled over.
+A fairytale steam train that runs from Fort William in Scotland to the west coast of Scotland in Mallaig, Harry Potter fans might recognize it as the same route that the Hogwarts Express ran through in the series.
+One of the best things to do in Scotland, it offers stunning views of the rolling countryside.
+Harry Potter fans can picture themselves in a real-life world of wizardry as they pass postcard-worthy views and cross over the same bridge that Hogwarts Express traveled over.

 The film location used for Hogwarts Castle in “Harry Potter and the Chamber of Secrets” and “Harry Potter and the Sorcerer’s Stone,” the Alnwick Castle in Northumberland is where fans can indulge in the unique experience of Broomstick Training.
 Dating back to 1136, the Alnwick Castle is a stately home in the English countryside where Harry Potter enthusiasts can pair up with resident wizarding professors and try their hand at a flying lesson where Harry also had his first lesson.